-The Woodbury water system has been subject to recurring Total Coliform bacteria hits.
-In May 2016, consumption level chlorine was added to the distribution system due to the prescence of coliform bacteria.
+The Woodbury Water System has been subject to recurring Total Coliform bacteria hits.
+In May 2016, consumption level chlorine was added to the distribution system due to the presence of coliform bacteria.
 Consumption level chlorine continues to be added to the distribution system.
+Treatment upgrades are underway.

 Plans for Future Upgrades

 The water quality improvements project will involve the installation of a filtration system, UV disinfection, and chlorine disinfection in the existing lake pump station..
 In addition, the current water line intake will be extended further into the lake by approximately 50m to meet Interior Healthʼs recommendations, and the intake pump will be replaced.
 Financial support to undertake this project is being provided by the Strategic Priorities Fund.

 An Asset Management Plan is complete and updated annually.
 The Asset Management Plan identifies required asset replacements over a 25 year and 100 year period and identifies annual contributions to water system reserves required to fund the replacements.